-BIOM 402 Radio Frequency Applications in Biomedical 3(3,0) Engine ering

-This course addresses radio frequency design and applications for biomedical engineering and medicine, based on electromagnetic radiation concept, circuit elements, coupling devices, modulation and demodulation parts, transmitters and receivers.
-Applications include telemetry, transcutaneous power transfer, hyperthermia, RF ablation, and tagging and identification.
-Prerequisite: CCEE 231.
+BIOM 402 Radio Frequency Applications in Biomedical 3(3,0) Engineering engineering elements, co receivers. addresses radio frequency design and application and medicine, based on electromagnetic radiation pupling devices, modulation and demodulation parts Applications include telemetry, transcutaneous a, RF ablation, and tagging and identification.
+Prerequ on concept, circuit s, transmitters and power transfer,

-BIOM 498 | Special Topics in Biomedical Engineering 3(3,0)

-This course is designed to enable students to study current special topics of interest which are carefully selected from BIOM-related topics.
-The contents of such a course are to be determined by the instructor and the department.
+BIOM 498 Special Topics in Biomedical Engineering 3(3,0) This course is designed to enable students to study current spec cial topics of interest which are ca refully selected from BIOM-related topics.
+The conte nts of such a course are to be det ermined by the instructor and the department.

-BIOM 504 Bio-Image Processing 3(3,0)

-This course introduces the basic theories and methodologies of digital image processing.
-Topics include intensity transformations for image enhancement, two-dimensional discrete Fourier transform, spatial and frequency domain linear image filtering, nonlinear image filtering, binary image processing, edge detection, image segmentation, and digital video processing basics.
-This course makes extensive use of MATLAB as an analysis, design, and visualization tool.
-Prerequisite: CCEE 321.
+BIOM 504 Bio-Image Processing 3(3,0) introduces the basic theories and methodologie 0 0 Topics include intensity transformations for image of dimensional discrete Fourier transform, spatial and frequency de omain linear image linear image filtering, binary image processing, edg n, and digital video processing basics.
+This course m of MATLAB as an analysis, design, and visualization tool.
+Prerequ uisite: CCEE 321.

-BIOM 505 Computer Simulations for Life Sciences 3(3,0)

-This course introduces mathematical tools and algorithms implemented in order to simulate dynamic biological and medical processes.
-The course examines the modeling methodologies as well as simulation techniques of existing software such as Matlab/Simulink, Labview, and others.
-Specific topics covered include: System's mode, Compartments, Physiological mechanisms, Monitoring medical parameters, Simulation tools, Parameters estimation, Identification and prediction.
+BIOM 505 Computer Simulations for Life Sciences 3(3,0) simulate dyn modeling met Matlab/Simuli mode, Compa ntroduces mathematical tools and algorithms imple amic biological and medical processes.
+The coun hodologies as well as simulation techniques of existin nk, Labview, and others.
+Specific topics covered artments, Physiological mechanisms, Monitoring models, Parameters estimation, Identification and predict urse examines the ng software such as include: System's nedical parameters,

-BIOM 506 Biomaterials 3(3,0)

-The course studies cell-surface interactions carried through the adhesive proteins of physiological medium, analysis of signal transduction and cellular functions induced by surface controlled.
-An emphasis is given to biomaterial polymers, ceramics, and bone substitutes.
-Research applications include aid in the diagnosis of malignant tumor and nanobiotechnology for the coating of medical devices.
+BIOM 506 Biomaterials 3(3,0) The course s The course studies cell-surface interactions carried through the adhesive proteins of physiological medium, analysis of signal transduction and cellula r functions induced by surface co by surface controlled.
+An emphasis is given to biomaterial polymers, ceramics, and bone substit utes.
+Research applications include aid in the diag nosis of malignant tumor and na nobiotechnology for the coating of medical devices.
 Prerequisite: BIOM 311.

-BIOM 507 Bio-fluids 3(3,0)

-This course is designed to enable students overviewing main fluids of human body, their behaviors as well as the latest related clinical and surgical applications.
+BIOM 507Bio-fluids3(3,0)This course is designed to enable students overviewing main fluids of human body, their behaviors as well as the latest related clinical and surgical applications.
 The course will be mainly focused on introducing students to bodily fluids summary, basic fluid mechanics concepts, functional properties of blood and gas exchange and transport.
 Also, it includes deep discussions of recent health care practices based on control aspects of the vascular system and hemodynamics of large arteries.

-BIOM 508 Microcontroller and Embedded Systems for 3(3,0) Biomedicine

-This course explains the architecture of microcontroller based systems; registers, timers, interrupts, ports, memory; serial communication and design.
-It also covers parallel communication and design; analog to digital conversion and the use of PIC 16F84 and PIC 16F877 microcontrollers.
+BIOM 508 Microcontroller and Embedded Systems for Biomedicine 3(3,0) This course e This course explains the architecture of microcontroller based systems; registers, timers, interru pts, ports, memory; serial communication and dea sign.
+It also covers narallel comm unication and design analog to digital conversion and the use of PIC parallel communication and design; analog to digital conversion and the use of PIC 16F84 and PIC 16F877 microcontrollers.
 MPLAB, PROTEUS and mikroC software are used.
 Prerequisite: CCEE 426.

-BIOM 512 Biomechanics and Rehabilitation Engineering 3(3,0)
+BIOM 512 Biomechanics and Rehabilitation 3(3,0) Engineering